tooploox/mentoring/python/flask/1_REST_API_basics/flask_101/readme.md

 Purpose of this lesson is to create an endpoint, run your flask app and make a request to your endpoint to verify it's working.

+General information on how to proceed with exercises [here](../../readme.md)
 ## Resources
 Video tutorial on how to create a flask app: